TYBERIUSREX/A-SCHEMA-WAY-A-SCHEMA-WAY/README.md

 # A-SHEMA-WAY-   A-SHEMA-WAY
+  "Everything Has A Start"
+  - - - But This - - -

- " It Only Gets Better! "
+ "It Only Gets Better!"